-The Diocese maintained an unsecured line of credit agreement with a maximum limit of \$10,000,000 with a banking institution.
-Interest is payable quarterly at the LIBOR rate, plus 1.50% on the used portion, and 0.20% on the unused portion.
-Though LIBOR rates were no longer published after November 9, 2021, the Diocese's interest rates are based on the last published LIBOR rate until the line of credit renews in February of 2023.
-While the balance of the line of credit was \$-0- as of June 30, 2022 and 2021, the Diocese committed \$75,000 of the available balance as security for an irrevocable letter of credit required for a performance bond as a condition of a parish construction project.
-The letter of credit automatically renews for one-year periods until such time that the beneficiary notifies the bank that all obligations under the project have been met.
+During the year ended June 30, 2022, the Diocese maintained an unsecured line of credit agreement with a maximum limit of \$10,000,000 with a banking institution.
+Interest was payable quarterly at the LIBOR rate, plus 1.50% on the used portion, and 0.20% on the unused portion.
+Though LIBOR rates were no longer published after November 9, 2021, the Diocese's interest rates were based on the last published LIBOR rate until the line of credit renewed in February of 2023.
+While the balance of the line of credit was \$-0- as of June 30, 2022, the Diocese committed \$75,000 of the available balance as security for an irrevocable letter of credit required for a performance bond as a condition of a parish construction project.